History of the IUHPFL

 Due to the increasing number of high school French students applying to the program, a third site was established in Saumur in the Loire valley in 2010.

 The program in Germany began in 1962 in Trier and moved to Krefeld, a city along the Rhinenear Düsseldorf and Cologne, in 1964 where it remained for 50 years until 2014.
-Summer of 2015, the new German-speaking program site will be in Graz, Austria.
+Summer of 2015, the new German-speaking program site took place in Graz, Austria.

 The program in Mexico began in1962 in Oaxaca, but moved to Monterrey after two years.
 After a few years in Monterrey the program moved to San Luis Potosí because of its safe and manageable environment as well as the paucity of tourists and other distractions there.
 When disturbances in the north of Mexico began in 2011, the program site was moved to Mérida on the Yucatan Peninsula where it remains today.